 Housing markets in Indonesia, China and Malaysia have also been hit, though some prospective home owners still find opportunities.

-In India, for instance, more millennials are looking into buying a house, given that they are spending the majority of their time in their houses in the Covid-19 era, says Ankit Kansal, managing director of property brokerage firm 360 Realtors.
-Housing markets in Indonesia, China and Malaysia have also been hit, though some prospective home owners are still finding opportunities.
+In India, for instance, more millennials are looking into buying a house, given that they are spending the majority of their time in their houses in the Covid-19 era, says Mr Ankit Kansal, the managing director of property brokerage firm 360 Realtors.

 More training, internships and mentoring opportunities must be provided to young people, and vulnerable groups, such as lower-income families, need more protection, says Prof Yeung.